The To-Do List-Less Life

 So just for a moment, take a breath and imagine what that life might be like.

-Does it purr or roar?
-Taste like honey or lavender?
-Feel like silk or stone?
+Does the idea make you purr or scream?
+Taste like honey or soap?
+Feel like silk or sand?

 Let your mind play with the possibility.

-Then dare to dream that such a life could be yours.
+Then, if you like what you envision, dare to dream that such a life could be your reality.

 The To-Do List-Less Life isn’t something I suggest drinking in one shot.